 The first step to a better wellbeing strategy is to recognise, understand and measure the factors that directly impact everyday wellbeing of all employees – including executives.
 Postponing surveys erodes trust and risks the organisation investing in programmes that won’t enable everyone to flourish on a personal level.

 The good news is that senior leaders themselves have the ability to help boost your wellbeing strategy by explicitly making wellbeing a strategic priority and allocating appropriate investment towards it.
 With the right employee survey platform, your HR leaders can create customised pulse surveys or polls to get feedback in real-time from their SMT.
 And the cherry on top: the survey itself takes just a few minutes for leaders to complete.

 Whatever the style or format of your surveys, the key isn’t to aim for eliminating stress entirely (after all, some levels of eustress can be beneficial).
-This is about enhancing the wellbeing and resilience of your leaders, allowing them to be efficient, healthy and thrive – even when under immense pressure.
+This is about enhancing the wellbeing and resilience of your leaders.
+By providing them with effective stress management techniques, you'll allow senior leaders to be efficient, healthy and thrive – even when under immense pressure.